 BDO provided a full analysis of the 2022 Morrison Government Federal Budget delivered by Treasurer Josh Frydenberg in March.
-The Albanese Government has indicated there will be a second Federal Budget handed down in October 2022.
+The Albanese Government has confirmed there will be a second Federal Budget handed down on 25 October 2022.

 Amid the recent natural disasters, new waves of COVID-19 infections, ongoing labour market challenges, supply-chain constraints, and potential for rising inflation, it is quite remarkable that many Australian businesses have continued to maintain their resilience and optimism.
 It is this positive outlook that needs to be highlighted and celebrated as we forge ahead towards a more sustainable future.